 Figure 1.
 Encoding involves the input of information into the memory system.
 Storage is the retention of the encoded information.
 Retrieval, or getting the information out of memory and back into awareness, is the third function.
 Encoding We get information into our brains through a process called encoding, which is the input of information into the memory system.
 Once we receive sensory information from the environment, our brains label or code it.
 We organize the information with other similar information and connect new concepts to existing concepts.
-Encoding information occurs through automatic processing and effortful processing.
-If someone asks you what you ate for lunch today, more than likely you could recall this information quite easily.
-This is known as automatic processing, or the encoding of details like time, space, frequency, and the meaning of words.
-Automatic processing is usually done without any conscious awareness.
-Recalling the last time you studied for a test is another example of automatic processing.
-But what about the actual test material you studied?
-It probably required a lot of work and attention on your part in order to encode that information.
-This is known as effortful processing (Figure 2).

-Figure 2.
-When you first learn new skills such as driving a car, you have to put forth effort and attention to encode information about how to start a car, how to brake, how to handle a turn, and so on.
-Once you know how to drive, you can encode additional information about this skill automatically. (credit: Robert Couse-Baker) What are the most effective ways to ensure that important memories are well encoded?
+What are the most effective ways to ensure that important memories are well encoded?
 Even a simple sentence is easier to recall when it is meaningful (Anderson, 1984).
 Read the following sentences (Bransford & McCarrell, 1974), then look away and count backwards from 30 by threes to zero, and then try to write down the sentences (no peeking back at this page!). - 1.
 The notes were sour because the seams split. - 2.
 The voyage wasn't delayed because the bottle shattered. - 3.
 The haystack was important because the cloth ripped.

 How well did you do?
 By themselves, the statements that you wrote down were most likely confusing and difficult for you to recall.
 Now, try writing them again, using the following prompts: bagpipe, ship christening, and parachutist.
 Next count backwards from 40 by fours, then check yourself to see how well you recalled the sentences this time.
 You can see that the sentences are now much more memorable because each of the sentences was placed in context.
 Material is far better encoded when you make it meaningful.
 Words that had been encoded semantically were better remembered than those encoded visually or acoustically.
 Semantic encoding involves a deeper level of processing than the shallower visual or acoustic encoding.
 Craik and Tulving concluded that we process verbal information best through semantic encoding, especially if we apply what is called the self-reference effect.
 The self-reference effect is the tendency for an individual to have better memory for information that relates to oneself in comparison to material that has less personal relevance (Rogers, Kuiper & Kirker, 1977).
-Could semantic encoding be beneficial to you as you attempt to memorize the concepts in this chapter?
+How could semantic encoding be beneficial to you as you attempt to memorize the concepts in this chapter?
 Storage Once the information has been encoded, we have to somehow retain it.
 Our brains take the encoded information and place it in storage.
 Storage is the creation of a permanent record of information.
-In order for a memory to go into storage (i.e., longterm memory), it has to pass through three distinct stages: Sensory Memory, Short-Term Memory, and finally Long-Term Memory.
+In order for a memory to go into storage (i.e., long-term memory), it has to pass through three distinct stages: Sensory Memory, Short-Term Memory, and finally Long-Term Memory.
 These stages were first proposed by Richard Atkinson and Richard Shiffrin (1968).
-Their model of human memory (Figure 3), called Atkinson-Shiffrin (A-S), is based on the belief that we process memories in the same way that a computer processes information.
+Their model of human memory (Figure 2), called Atkinson-Shiffrin (A-S), is based on the belief that we process memories in the same way that a computer processes information.